 Muay Boran means ‘ancient boxing’ and refers to the various styles of Thai martial arts that existed up to the early 20th Century.
 Each area of Thailand has its particular style of Muay Boran.
-For example, Southern Thailand has Muay Chaiya and Krabi krabong (weapons-based martial art).
+For example, Southern Thailand has Muay Chaiya and Krabi Krabong (weapons-based martial art).
 Similarly, Central Thailand has Muay Lopburi.
 Eastern Thailand has Muay Korat which can trace its origins to the Angkor Wat area in Cambodia.
 And finally, Uttaradit province, in the Northern Thailand, has Muay Tha Sao.

 The First Nak Muay

 Subsequently, in the early 20th century, Thais introduced rules to modernize Muay Boran.
 People built gyms with boxing rings and training equipment to practice this martial art.
+Although these ancient techniques persist to this day, they are simplified to be most effective in fights.
 In time ancient boxing morphed into the current Muay Thai sport that we see today in boxing stadiums in Thailand and around the world.

-Boxers practicing Muay Boran do not use gloves.
+Boxers who practice Muay Boran do not use gloves.
 They use ropes around their fists and arms.
-They also use arm amulets and Mongkol, head amulets, for luck and to show respect to their teachers.
-Although these ancient techniques persist to this day, they are simplified to be most effective in fights.
+These Muay Boran style ropes are known as kard chuek in Thai.
+Few people know how to tie them correctly.
+Muay Boran practinioners also use arm amulets and the famous Mongkol or head amulet, for luck and to show respect to their teachers.

-Muay Boran Class
+Muay Boran Private Lessons